haymant/aggo/README.md

 ## Notes & Next steps

-- This repository includes placeholder editor UIs only.
-Implement editor features, serialization, validation, and saving to the underlying TextDocument as needed.
+This repository includes several working webview-based editors and building-block editor features, not just placeholders.
+The work completed so far includes:

+- Aggo Schema Editor (first schema editor) — a webview-based schema editor built with `jsonjoy-builder` that:
+	- supports theme detection (Light/Dark/HighContrast) and injects theme classes at first render to avoid FOUC
+	- implements a message handshake (webview -> `ready` and extension -> `init`) to prevent race conditions
+	- implements two-way sync between the webview and the underlying TextDocument.
+It listens for `workspace.onDidChangeTextDocument` in the extension and forwards `documentChanged` to the webview, while preventing echo loops using a small guard on both sides
+	- demonstrates a Save action using `requestSave`
+- Other editors: Page Editor, Data Source Editor, Color Editor, CPN and MCP editor stubs and placeholders, each registered with VS Code customEditor APIs.
+They are useful templates to add richer features.

+Planned / recommended next steps:
+- Expand editor features (serialization, validation, undo/redo integration) for each editor type.
+- Add tests and CI, including a packaging step using Node 20 and `npm` (recommended) so packaging will be validated on each merge or release.
+- Add a prepublish step that validates that `engines.vscode` and `@types/vscode` are compatible and check for `console.log` in production code.
+- Disable or ban `console.log` in production files via ESLint or a pre-commit/CI rule.

-Use the `webview` folder to extend or replace the React UI; the project uses Vite to build the webview assets (preferred), so `pnpm run dev:webview` runs a local dev server and `pnpm run build:webview` produces the production bundle under `media/`.
+Use the `webview` folder to extend or replace the React UI; the project uses Vite to build the webview assets (preferred).
+For development, use `pnpm run dev:webview` and `pnpm run watch` for the extension, and press `F5` to open the Extension Development Host.

 ### Why Vite (for webview bundling)?
 Vite is fast, supports modern JS and JSX out-of-the-box, provides a development server with HMR for rapid iteration, and has an easy plugin ecosystem for React and Tailwind CSS.
 For webview development in VS Code, Vite is a strong choice — it keeps the UI iteration fast and integrates well when used with a `dev` mode that you can conditionally load in the extension (like this project does).